Your work is to discover your work and then with all your heart to give yourself to it.

 - Job vacancies within potential companies for future employment.

 - Job role suitability based on your skills, strengths, experience, and ambition.

 - The size, management structure, environment and culture of the companies you potentially wish to work for.

 - The advantages and disadvantages of working for particular companies.

-- Industry trends and major players within the marketplace (network with them).
+- Industry trends and major players in the marketplace (network with them).